Exchequer: Exchequer in Scotland

+In 1832 all the Exchequer's duties and powers pertaining to revenue administration were transferred to HM Treasury.
 From 1832, no new barons were appointed; their role was increasingly assumed by judges of the Court of Session.
 By the Exchequer Court (Scotland) Act 1856 (19 & 20 Vict. c.
 56), the Exchequer became a part of the Court of Session.
 A lord ordinary acts as a judge in Exchequer causes.
 The English forms of process ceased to be used in 1947.

 Exchequer of Ireland

 The Exchequer of Ireland developed in 1210 when King John of England reorganised the governance of his Lordship of Ireland and brought it more in line with English law.
 It consisted of the Superior Exchequer, a court of equity and revenue akin to the Exchequer of Pleas, and the Inferior Exchequer.
 The latter were the treasurers who handled all logistics from collecting the money (Teller or Cashier), logging it (Clerk of the Pells) and signing money orders accepting or paying money.
 It was managed by its own Chancellor of the Exchequer of Ireland and Chief Baron of the Irish Exchequer.

-The Court of Exchequer (Ireland) existed from about 1299 to 1877.
-It was abolished under the Supreme Court of Judicature Act (Ireland) 1877 and was merged, along with the Court of King's Bench (Ireland), the Court of Chancery (Ireland) and the Court of Common Pleas (Ireland), into the new High Court of Justice in Ireland (now replaced by the High Court).
+The Court of Exchequer existed from about 1299 to 1877.
+It was abolished under the Supreme Court of Judicature Act (Ireland) 1877 and was merged, along with the Court of King's Bench, the Court of Chancery and the Court of Common Pleas, into the new High Court of Justice in Ireland (now replaced by the High Court).

 The Central Fund, the Republic of Ireland's equivalent of the UK's Consolidated Fund, is colloquially called the Exchequer when distinguished as a component of government funding.

+Local exchequers

+The old Exchequer building in Durham (dating from 1438).

+As well as the principal Exchequer, which sat at Westminster (and occasionally elsewhere in earlier times), there are records of other exchequers operating in England and Wales (Madox describes them as 'inferior Receipts or Treasuries that were called by that Name').
+There was one in the City of London at the Cambium (or Exchange), one in Caernarfon in North Wales, and others in Berwick upon Tweed, Carlisle, Chester and Durham.
+The Exchequer of Chester functioned as part of the administration of the County Palatine of Cheshire, the Exchequer of Durham serving likewise for the County Palatine of Durham.
+The Exchequer at Caernarfon was staffed in the 13th century by a Chamberlain and a Treasurer and (like its counterpart in London) issued Writs of Summons for monies owed to the king.